VividVisions/node-turbo/README.md

 const isTsReq = isTurboStreamRequest(req);
 ```
 Checks if the request is a Turbo Stream request by looking if the HTTP header `Accept` includes the MIME type `text/vnd.turbo-stream.html`.
-Expects an object like an http.ClientRequest instance but doesn not make any hard checks.
+Expects an object like an http.ClientRequest instance but does not make any hard checks.
 Returns `true` or `false`.

 ##### isTurboFrameRequest(request)
 ```javascript